vsivsi/gridfs-locks/README.md

   // Use collection to create/use locks, etc.
 });

-// event: 'error' - emitted in the case of a database or other unrecoverable error. 'ready' will not be emitted
+// event: 'error' - emitted in the case of a database or other unrecoverable
-// No listener for 'error' events will result in throws in case of errors (node.js default behavior)
+// error. 'ready' will not be emitted.
+No listener for 'error' events will
+// result in throws in case of errors (node.js default behavior)

 lockColl.on('error', function (err) {
   // Handle error